3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

-Use bandpass to derive solutions for phase and amplitude as a function of frequency (i.e., per channel).
-In order to allow averaging in time, apply the time-dependent corrections which you have just derived.
+Use bandpass to calculate solutions for phase and amplitude as functions of frequency (i.e., per channel).
+To enable time averaging, apply the time-dependent corrections that you have just derived.

 os.system('rm -rf bpcal.B1')